hemant1026/IOT-InventoryManagement/README.md

 IoT-based inventory management lays a solid foundation for the digitalization of the manufacturing ecosystems and offers both process and business benefits, including:
 ● Automation of inventory tracking and reporting
-With RFID and IIoT, inventory managers do not need to spend time on manual tracking and reporting.
+With RFID and IoT, inventory managers do not need to spend time on manual tracking and reporting.
 Each item is tracked and the data about it is recorded to a big data warehouse automatically.
 Automated asset tracking and reporting save up to 18 hours of working time per month and reduces the probability of human error.